The sharp-interface limit of the matrix-valued Allen--Cahn equation: Introduction

-Here, $V$, $\kappa$, and $\nu$ denote the normal velocity, the mean curvature, and the unit outward normal vector of $\gt$, respectively.
-A central achievement of \cite{Fei2023} is overcoming the fundamental difficulties induced by partial minimal pairing: for $n\geq2$, not all pairs from $\onp\times\onn$ are minimal pairs, so the traditional matched asymptotic expansion method of \cite{DeMottoni1995} fails to construct high-order approximate solutions.
-To address this, the authors introduced the concept of \textit{quasi-minimal connecting orbits} and developed an exceptionally intricate framework involving spectral analysis of linearized operators and orthogonal decomposition techniques (see Sections 3–7 of \cite{Fei2023}).
+Here \(V\), \(\kappa\), and \(\nu\) denote the normal velocity, the mean curvature, and the chosen unit normal to \(\Gamma_t\), respectively.
+For \(n\ge2\), not every pair in \(\onp\times\onn\) is minimal.
+This partial minimal pairing prevents a direct application of the classical matched-asymptotic construction of de Mottoni and Schatzman \cite{DeMottoni1995}.
+To overcome this obstacle, \cite{Fei2023} introduced quasi-minimal connecting orbits and developed a delicate spectral and orthogonal-decomposition theory for the corresponding linearized operators.

-In a recent breakthrough for the Keller--Rubinstein--Sternberg problem, Liu \cite{Liu2025} rigorously justified the asymptotic limit via the modulated energy method for a class of potentials given by truncated squared‑distance functions to two disjoint submanifolds $N=N^+\cup N^-$.
-However, in this work the Neumann ‐type jump condition \eqref{limit neumann} is not recovered.
-For further analysis of the limiting sharp‑interface system \eqref{system}, we refer the reader to \cite{Lin2019,Wang2025}.

-The present paper provides an alternative proof of the sharp‑interface limit for the same matrix--valued Allen–Cahn equation studied in \cite{Fei2023}.
-In response to the open discussion in the introductions of \cite{Fei2023,Liu2025}, we combine the modulated energy method with weak compactness arguments to directly establish the convergence of the original equation \eqref{allen-cahn1} to the limiting system \eqref{system}--including the critical Neumann--type jump condition \eqref{limit neumann}.

-In recent years, the modulated energy method (also referred to as the relative entropy method) has emerged as a powerful tool for studying various mean-field and interface limit problems.
-Its core philosophy is to directly compare the solution of the microscopic (regularized) equation with that of the macroscopic (limiting) system.
-This is achieved by carefully designing a “modulated energy” functional that quantifies the “distance” between them and then exploiting the structure of the equations to show that this energy can be controlled.
-The modulated energy method was originally developed by Fischer et al. \cite{Fischer2020a} to justify the asymptotic limit for the scalar Allen-Cahn equation, with foundations from Jerrard and Smets \cite{Jerrard2015}, and Fischer and Hensel \cite{Fischer2020}.
-For vector-valued sharp-interface problems, this method has been successfully applied to several fully minimally paired models (the liquid-crystal phase-transition model \cite{Laux2021,Liu2024}) and has also been extended to partially minimally paired models \cite{Liu2025} (see the references therein for related results).